Qualcomm seeks to save lives with new C-V2X driver warning system

 C-V2X isn't an active system, so it won't brake your car for you, Duggal said, but he said he believes the warnings provided to drivers will be critical in helping save lives.
 However, making C-V2X a reality will likely require years of work to bring the system to cars and infrastructure.
 Some cars have other kinds of active systems, like front-facing cameras that can trigger a car's brakes.

-Also, C-V2X offers a different way to create this new communication system that may move away from a similar technology.
-That system is called dedicated short-range communications, or DSRC, which has been under development for decades.
+Also, C-V2X offers a different way to create this new communication system that may move away from a similar technology called dedicated short-range communications, or DSRC.
+DSRC has been under development for decades.

 Qualcomm also announced Monday: